 An example of the required price and service transparency can be found below.
-The example does not go beyond the mandatory rules for this type of work.
-However, we encourage you to do so where appropriate, and this guidance includes additional best practice on transparency to help you to do so.
+The example does not go beyond the mandatory rules.
+However, we encourage you to do so where appropriate, and this guidance includes additional best practice on transparency to help you to do that.